How to set up a VPN on any device in 3 simple steps

 Can I set up a VPN for free?

 While you can set up a VPN using a free service, we generally advise against it for security.
-Free VPNs often have slow speeds, data limits, and may even sell your browsing data to make money.
+Free VPNs often have significant performance issues, data limits, and may even sell your user data.
 A reputable paid VPN is the only way to guarantee your privacy is protected.

 How do I know if my VPN is working?